Semidefinite Programming and Ramsey Numbers: Introduction

-The theory of flag algebras was developed by Razborov~\cite{Raz07}.
-The easiest and most popular usage is the \emph{plain flag algebra method}.
-The theory of flag algebras was applied to graphs~\cite{BHLP-5cycle,MR3071377,MR3048160,Reiher}, hypergraphs~\cite{MR2769186,FRMPV,GKV-sos,MR3007147}, graphons~\cite{GGKK-graphon}, permutations~\cite{BHLPUV-perm}, discrete geometry~\cite{cross,GHJSV}, and even phylogenetic trees~\cite{phylogenetic}, to name a few.
+The easiest and most popular usage of the theory is the \emph{plain flag algebra method}.
 Formally, the method works with homomorphisms from linear combinations of combinatorial structures (graphs) to real numbers.
-The homomorphisms can be viewed as densities of (small) graphs in a very large graph, or more precisely, a graph limit.
+The homomorphisms can be viewed as subgraph densities of (small) graphs in a very large graph, or more precisely, a graph limit.

-The core of the plain method is to use the Cauchy-Schwarz Inequality to generate valid inequalities which hold for the densities of a large number of small graphs in the extremal graph (limit).
-Combinations of these inequalities are used to produce bounds on the densities of small graphs.
+The core of the plain method is to use the Cauchy-Schwarz Inequality to generate valid inequalities which hold for the subgraph densities of a large number of small graphs in the extremal graph (limit).
+Combinations of these inequalities are then used to produce the desired bounds.
 The right combination of the inequalities is usually found via semidefinite programming.

-Bounding exact Ramsey numbers is a problem restricted to relatively small graphs.
-The flag algebra method can only find asymptotic results for very large graphs, so it seems that the method is not suitable for finding small Ramsey numbers.
+Finding exact Ramsey numbers is a problem typically restricted to relatively small graphs.
+The flag algebra method is designed to find asymptotic results for very large graphs, so it seems that the method is not suitable for finding small Ramsey numbers.
 But this intuition is wrong, and we will develop a technique to do just that in this paper.
 This technique may be adapted to address other questions for smaller graphs with the flag algebra method.
+So far, we have used variants of these ideas in~\cite{LidMP20} and~\cite{LidP18}.

 We give a summary of new results in Section~\ref{sec:results}.
-We provide a brief introduction to the theory of flag algebra in Section~\ref{flag}.
+We provide a very brief introduction to the theory of flag algebras in Section~\ref{flag}.
 We describe how to use the theory to obtain bounds on Ramsey numbers in Section~\ref{method}.
-For better exposition, we describe the technique on a toy example proving that $R(K_3,K_3) \leq 6$ in Section~\ref{sec:R33}.
-In the appendix, we summarize the results of all the computations we tried.
+For better exposition, we describe the technique on a toy example proving that $R(K_3,K_3) \leq 6$ in Section~\ref{sec:R33}, and expand on this example to a more general situation in Section~\ref{sec:use}.
+In the Appendix, we summarize the results of all the computations we tried.